Do you want to learn about software developer career change options? Are you considering a change?

 Today we’ll discuss IT-related occupations that are in the same vein as software development that you might want to look into, and give you some advice to avoid common mistakes people sometimes make during career changes like this.

 Software development and software engineering are demanding jobs that require several different skills.
 While many of your skills are specific to programming, you have no doubt gained a variety of other skills.
-Your industry-specific and non-programmer skills may make you a candidate for a number of other IT positions.
+Your industry-specific and non-programmer skills may make you a candidate for several different software developer career positions.
 For instance, critical thinking and analysis skills are valuable in many IT career paths.

 With that in mind, here’s a list of software developer job alternatives you can consider: